Dear readers of ADxS.org, please forgive the disruption.

 Suppression of inflammatory reactions (TH1)

-Strengthening of the foreign body defense (TH2)
+Strengthening the defense against foreign bodies (TH2)

 • If this does not solve the problem: Transition to resistance phase